Adriana de Barros

 Adriana Aleixo Pereira de Barros (born 1976) is a Portuguese and Canadian illustrator, web designer, and poet.

 Since 1999, de Barros has created visual poems that combine various disciplines: writing, designing and drawing, sound editing, and filmmaking (through the use of new media, Flash software).
 Her visual poems have been screened at the American festivals Flashbang! and Flashbang 4 (2001 and 2002), The.
 ME.Project.
 (2002; showcased in Toronto, New York and Los Angeles).
 Her work has appeared in art/poetry books and websites.
 De Barros has been recognized for "trying to make poetry more dynamic and accessible."
-Her creations exist as she states, "so that even someone who may dislike poetry can enjoy it visually."
+Her creations exist, as she states, "so that even someone who may dislike poetry can enjoy it visually."

-de Barros designs and illustrates at her own studio, Breathewords.
-And she is also founder and editor of Scene 360, a not-for-profit, online film and arts magazine; since 2000, it has provided numerous insightful interviews and profiles of leading web designers, artists, and filmmakers.
+De Barros designs and illustrates at her own studio, Breathewords.
+She is also founder and editor of Scene 360, a non-profit online film and arts magazine.
+Since 2000, it has featured interviews and profiles of leading web designers, artists, and filmmakers.

 Biography

 Born in Caldas da Rainha, Portugal, de Barros moved to Toronto at the age of three.
-As a child she was mainly interested in sports; and only when she was twelve did she realize her interest in drawing.
+As a child she was interested in sports, and only when she was twelve did she realize her interest in drawing.
 At age fifteen, her family decided to move back to her birthplace, where de Barros faced cultural challenges with her education and lifestyle.

-In high school, she choose to study art and design, deciding to pursue cinema in college.
-Upset with the lack of sophistication within the film schools and film industry in Portugal, she believes that Toronto "would have been a better location to pursue cinema than in Portugal."
+In high school she studied art and design, ultimately deciding to pursue cinema in college.
+Upset with the lack of sophistication within the film schools and film industry in Portugal, she believed that Toronto "would have been a better location to pursue cinema than in Portugal."
 She wishes to one day have the opportunity to study filmmaking in North America.
 Out of high school, she began working temporarily for her family's clothing business.
 The experience led to a full-time job as a fashion and advertising designer for the company, as well as co-running a copy center with design section.

 In 1999, de Barros began web design and programming.
-She mentions finally finding her place online by "combining various art forms into each project".
-The Internet providing non-geographical boundaries and easiness for de Barros to write and create English language projects.
-She began with exploration in frame-by-frame Flash visual poems to founding an online film and arts magazine, Scene 360, where she would write film and art analyses and profile creative individuals.
+She mentions finding her place online by "combining various art forms into each project".
+The Internet providing non-geographical boundaries and ease for de Barros to write and create English language projects.
+She began with exploration in frame-by-frame Flash visual poems.
+She founded an online film and arts magazine, Scene 360, where she wrote film and art analyses and profiled creative individuals.

-Not having a formal degree, de Barros is self taught.
+De Barros is self taught.
 Today, she still runs her copy center, as she designs in her studio.
 She is principal and creative director of Breathewords.com.
 Her work encompasses various media from hand-painted illustrative magazine covers to e-commerce and wacky Flash sites for poets (e.g. HotEmuluv).